volkhu/demo-web-app-filters/README.md

 ## Installation

 1. Ensure that Node.js including npm is installed.
+Version 16 was used for development.
 2. Go to the `filters-frontend` directory.
 3. Run the `npm install` command to setup the project.
 4. Open `src/public/runtimeConfig.json` and set `API_BASE_URL` to your back-end endpoint.